Mandeep-Rathee/quam/README.md

 ## Training Data for Learnt Affinity Model
-The training data can be created using the `laff.py` file.
+If you want to generate own training dataset and train the affinity model, the training data can be created using the `laff.py` file.
 Alternatively, we release the training dataset for learnt affinity model from [Huggingface](https://huggingface.co/mandeep-rathee/laff-model/tree/main/data/laff_train_data).
 The dataset has following files:

 1. data-00000-of-00001.arrow
 2. dataset_info.json